 For: edge storage and retrieval

 ONVIF G is designed to work with video security systems that use IP networks to record and stream data.
-Profile G devices include ONVIF IP cameras and video encoders.
+Profile G devices include ONVIF IP cameras, such as fixed IP cameras, and video encoders.
 They can record video over an internet connection, or on the edge (i.e. on the device itself).
 Profile G clients include platforms such as a VMS (video management software).
 ONVIF compatible clients can remotely set up and control video recording on devices.
 They can also request and receive video data, audio data and metadata streaming from an edge POE ONVIF camera.

 For: metadata and events for analytics applications